VariantEffect/MaveDB/DEPLOYMENT.md

 Make sure to substitute in your database connection settings as specified in your environment variables in the previous step, Django application [secret key](https://docs.djangoproject.com/en/1.11/ref/settings/#secret-key), ORCID developer information and NCBI api key (if you have one).
-To generate a new secret key you will need to run a python in a MaveDB docker image, for example: `docker run -it --entrypoint python mavedb/mavedb:latest`, then copy the value output by:
+To generate a new secret key you will need to run a python in a MaveDB docker image, for example: `docker run -it --entrypoint python mavedb/mavedb:latest`, then set `APP_SECRET_KEY` with the value output by:

 ```python
 from django.core.management.utils import get_random_secret_key